novika-lang/novika/README.md

 Novika is an interpreted programming language, somewhat related to Forth, Red/Rebol, Self, and Lisp.

-This repo is the most recent (9th) reference implementation of Novika.
+This branch is the most recent (10th) prototype implementation of Novika.

 This implementation is slow (very slow) and buggy.
 Currently, it can't even be used for experimentation, let alone production.
-Mainly due to core components being relatively undeveloped.
+Mainly due to core components being relatively undeveloped/unexplored.

 The repository is unorganized.
-Code is raw.
+Code is raw and naïve at times.
 Beware.
+Help if you can.
+Poke around.
+There is little docs on the language itself, so explore and infer :)

-For an example of Novika code, see `basis.nk`.
+For an example of Novika code, see `basis.nk`, and observe how it gradually grows the language's vocabulary.

-> Agony: This revision is in agony.
-It so happens that block copy on
-> write and lookup redesign are actually required for Novika.
-Otherwise,
-> it's **too** slow and naïve.

 ## Language notes